magefoods/ontario-benefit-calendar/README.md

 ## Want to Help?
 If you notice any mistakes or have updated info on payment dates, please open an issue or send a pull request.
 Your contributions are welcome!
+You can also message on Reddit or comment in the posted thread with the changes needed

 ## Disclaimer
 The dates and times shown here are gathered from official sources and community input.
 However, always double-check with official government websites or your bank for the most accurate info.